fzerorubigd/pentomino-calendar/README.md

 ## Files

 - `base.scad`: The OpenSCAD file for the base of the calendar.
-It includes the grid for the days, months, and years.
+It includes the grid for the days, months, years and a personal message.
 - `lid.scad`: The OpenSCAD file for the lid of the calendar.
 - `tilesv2.scad`: The OpenSCAD file for the 12 pentomino puzzle pieces.
+- `data.scad`: This file contains the data for the calendar systems (Jalali, Gregorian), including the text for months, days, and years.

 ## How to Use